 Whether it's a fashion trend on TikTok or a certain style taking over Instagram, internet aesthetics are always changing online.
-Our new series 'Core Club breaks down the looks that you're starting to see a lot on social media and highlights the people and brands channeling it best.
+Our series 'Core Club breaks down the looks that you're starting to see a lot on social media and highlights the people and brands channeling it best.
 Next up: lovecore.

 Valentine's Day feels like it was decades ago, but one internet aesthetic is keeping the holiday's spirit in style all year long.
 Lovecore, which has developed a cult following on Tumblr and TikTok, celebrates love through fashion, blending feminine aesthetics, such as cottagecore and the soft girl (think Lirika Matoshi's viral Strawberry Dress), with V-Day motifs like hearts and lace.